 The annual allowance rules mean that for some people, for example consultants and other high-earning NHS staff, working extra hours can lead to high tax bills because of additional pension accrual in a defined benefits scheme.
+The likelihood has been reduced, but not eliminated, by increases to the allowance from tax year 2023/24.
 Professional advice is essential in these circumstances.

 Regardless of your earnings, the maximum contribution to your pensions (excluding any defined benefit schemes) without tax charges falls to just £10,000 once you have started to receive payments from your pensions flexibly.
-Some exceptions to this rule apply, for instance if you only take a tax-free lump sum or if you buy certain types of lifetime annuity.
+Some exceptions to this rule apply, for instance if you take a tax-free lump sum and buy certain types of lifetime annuity with the remaining fund.